Achievable logoAchievable logo

 (spoiler)

-Make sure you’re using the region described in the problem:
+Identify the region described in the problem:

 This region must be split into 2 integrals:

-1. Blue: On the interval [0,1], the top function is y=x3 and the bottom function is y=x2−2x.
+1. Blue: On the interval [0,1], the function y=x3 is above y=x2−2x.

-2. Green: On the interval [1,2], the top function is y=2−x and the bottom function is y=x2−2x.
+2. Green: On the interval [1,2], the function y=2−x is above y=x2−2x.

-So the total area is
+So the set-up for the total area is

 ∫01(x3−(x2−2x))dx+∫12((2−x)−(x2−2x))dx